Distance Education and Online Services Technical Support

 After successfully logging in to Canvas, if you experience problems viewing or accessing links or documents, you should ensure that you use one of the supported web browsers.
-Some browsers, like Internet Explorer or Microsoft Edge, may not work appropriately with the Canvas LMS.
-The Chrome or Firefox browsers tend to work best with Canvas, so if you see problems, try a different browser.
+Some browsers, like Internet Explorer or Microsoft Edge, may not work with the Canvas LMS.
+The Chrome or Firefox browsers tend to work best, so if you experience problems, try a different browser.

 Using mobile devices with Canvas

-If you plan to view your Canvas courses on a mobile device, we recommend downloading the student app from the Playstore (Android) or App Store (Apple).
+- When trying to access Canvas from a mobile device, download the Canvas Student App from the Playstore (Android) or App Store (Apple).

-Otherwise, if you experience problems with the Canvas interface while using one of the supported browsers, you may wish to use the Canvas 24/7 helpline (1-844-569-5690) or 24/7 chat line by clicking on the link at the bottom left of your Canvas screen.
+If you still experience problems with the Canvas interface while using one of the supported browsers, you may wish to use the Canvas 24/7 helpline 1-844-569-5690 at any time of day or night.
+Canvas support is a free service for you.